Tanmayss1/Tanmayss1/README.md

 #Adaptable to change :)

-#Change is the only constant
+#I believe in Change, because 'Change' is the only constant.

 Thanks in advance